MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 > [!Note] This section assumes the vendors and contractors do not have Remote Assist licenses.
 If the vendors have Remote Assist licenses in their own tenant (i.e. not in your tenant), you will need to use federation or guesting to enable experts in your tenant to collaborate with vendors in the vendor tenant.

-### Scenario 1: Vendors and contractors using Remote Assist - Overview
+### Scenario 1: Vendors and contractors using Remote Assist Overview

 [!Note] To appropriately license this scenario, please contact your Microsoft sales representative to license.

 Companies frequently want to leverage non-company employees such as vendors or contractors to perform specific service tasks.
 In this case, companies still handle all license configuration, but want to enable their vendors or contractors to seamlessly use Remote Assist to collaborate with them.

-### Scenario 1: Vendors and contractors using Remote Assist - Example
+### Vendors and contractors using Remote Assist Example

 The following example is depicted in Figure 2.1.